Contact Us

 Celia, “the Sporesower”

-Provenance: Spores from a magical species of mushroom
+Splinter: Spores from a magical species of mushroom

 Celia can most often be found exploring the forest floor, among the moss, leaves, snails and soil.
 She is a friend to all living things who dwell there, plant, animal, and fungus alike.
 Celia delights in collecting spores from mushrooms she comes across in her wanderings, keeping them in the pouch she wears at her waist until she finds a good spot to sow them and grow new mushrooms across her domain.